Amareteklay/quteba/README.md

 ### Bugs
-I created user stories in Github and django project in Gitpod.
+- I created user stories in Github and django project in Gitpod.
 When I tried to push my local changes, I got an error which i fixed using [this solution](https://docs.github.com/en/get-started/using-git/dealing-with-non-fast-forward-errors).

+- I was not able to deploy the application to heroku because of an error in backports.zoneinfo which ended up in the requirements file.
+I removed it manually and it worked.
+- I was not able to login to the admin page and got CSRF error.
+I added CSRF_TRUSTED_ORIGINS

+#
+#

 Welcome Amare Teklay Hailu,